jimmoffitt/rules-migrator/README.md

 This tool migrates PowerTrack rules from one stream to another.
 It uses the Rules API to get rules from a **‘Source’** stream, and adds those rules to a **‘Target’** stream.
 There is also an option to write the JSON payloads to a local file for review, and later loading into the 'Target' system.

 This tool has three main use-cases:
++ Provides feedback on your rule readiness for real-time PowerTrack 2.0.
 + Clones PowerTrack version 1.0 (PT 1.0) rules to PowerTrack version 2.0 (PT 2.0).
 + Clones real-time rules to Replay streams.
 + Clones rules between real-time streams, such as 'dev' to 'prod' streams.

-If you are deploying a new PowerTrack stream, this tool can be use to migrate the rules, then verify your ruleset before connecting to the new stream.
+If you are deploying a new PowerTrack stream, this tool can be use to create your 2.0 ruleset, translating when necessary, and dropping rules when necessary  migrate the rules, then verify your ruleset before connecting to the new stream.

 Given the high volumes of real-time Twitter data, it is a best practice to review any and all rules  before adding to a live production stream.
 It is highly recommended that you initially build your ruleset on a non-production stream before moving to a production stream.
 Most Gnip customers have a development/sandbox stream deployed for their internal testing.
 If you have never had a 'dev' stream for development and testing, they come highly recommended.
 If you are migrating to PowerTrack 2.0, you have the option to use the new PowerTrack 2.0 stream as a development stream during the 30-day migration period.